EPCCed/eidf-docs/docs/services/gpuservice/index.md

 The EIDF GPU Service (EIDFGPUS) uses Nvidia A100 GPUs as accelerators.

-Full Nvidia A100 GPUs are either connected to 40GBs of dynamic memory.
+Full Nvidia A100 GPUs are connected to 40GB of dynamic memory.

 Multi-instance usage (MIG) GPUs allow multiple tasks or users to share the same GPU (similar to CPU threading).